cloud-gov/federalist.18f.gov/pages/custom-templates.md

 In addition to generating Jekyll sites, Federalist provides several features.
 The steps below outline how to set up custom websites that best take advantage of these.

+### Configuration

+Federalist adds a `site.branch` attribute to your global site object with the value of the current branch name.
+You may access this value in your templates and content.
+It's useful for styling a build differently based on a branch.

 ### Content editor

 Federalist provides a web-based content editor.
 To best take advantage of the content editor, content files should be in standard Markdown, with files ending in `.md`, and containing no embedded HTML (while embedded HTML is supported in Markdown, it does not currently work with our editor).
 When users open a Markdown file on Federalist, they will see a simple rich text editor with inline formatting for font styles, links, images, and lists.